throwaway96/faultmanager-autoroot/README.md

 ## Troubleshooting

+Check the log files.
+They are named `autoroot.log` and `autoroot-payload.log`.

 On webOS 8/9 (webOS 23/24), you may have to try multiple times; it seems that restarting `appinstalld` does not reliably make it detect the existence of `devmode_enabled`.
 May also apply to webOS 7.